Step 1: Search

 Use the trakt

-all seasons of the show, while also getting an additional list-column
+of the show, while also getting an additional list-column containing all

 seasons <- seasons_summary(show_info$trakt, extended = "full", episodes = TRUE)